spaceemotion/php-coding-standard/README.md

 ## Getting started
 ```
-composer require-dev spaceemotion/phlint
+composer require-dev spaceemotion/phpcstd
 ```

-This will install the `phlint` binary to your vendor folder.
+This will install the `phpcstd` binary to your vendor folder.

 ```
 $ phpcstd [options] <files or folders>